vgel/jpeg-decode-talk/slides.md

 ![bg 70%](images/segment.drawio.png)

 <!--
-A segment is, well, a segment of the file that's prefixed with a 0xFF byte.
+A segment is, well, a segment of the file that's prefixed with a hex FF byte.
 It's followed by another byte that represents what kind of segment it is -- for example, a start of image segment or comment segment.

 Depending on the kind of segment, there may be additional data, in which case the kind byte is followed by a 2-byte length, and then that many bytes of data.